-As a non-technical founder, it can be difficult to determine if your development team is composed of engineers that are on a senior or junior level, or somewhere in between.
+As a non-technical founder, it can be difficult to determine if your development team is composed of engineers that are on a staff engineer, senior or junior level, or somewhere in between.
 This especially becomes a big challenge when it’s time to hire your first engineer or expand the existing development team.
 In this post, I hope to help you understand how to assess the skill level in your team and what you should expect from each level.

 Equally important is understanding which roles your software development team is missing when your business needs to grow and how skilled your new hires should be to create the perfect team composition.

 It’s worth understanding some principles and rules so I’ll take the time to explain what our view on developer seniority is.
-A common practice is to make a difference between three categories: junior, middle (medior or independent), and senior developer profiles, but I’d also like to throw the concept of a responsible developer in the mix.
+A common practice is to make a difference between three categories: junior, middle (medior or independent), and senior developer (or staff engineer) profiles, but I’d also like to throw the concept of a responsible developer in the mix.
 Ask yourself these questions in order to reach that next stage in shaping your product and business for future growth: What are the duties of software engineers; how can you assess seniority; and what profiles are lacking in your current team.

 Table of contents

 - Titles, roles and skill level: what are they and how do they relate to each other?

 - In general, there are three levels of skill and seniority

 - An alternative way of looking at seniority: being a responsible developer